Multi-Layer Cycle Benchmarking for high-accuracy error characterization: Equivalence between products of eigenvalues

 \subsection{Other chains}

 Longer chains introduce additional challenges due to the connectivity of the underlying \gls{qpu}.
-Non-neighboring qubits in the chain may still interact via the hardware's topology, increasing the number of \gls{spl} parameters and altering the relationships between fidelity functions.
+Non-neighboring qubits in the chain may still interact via the hardware's topology, increasing the number of \gls{spl} parameters and altering the relationships between functions of eigenvalues.
 Relevant examples are shown in the first column of Tables \ref{tab:4qo}-\ref{tab:4qc}

 In the following, we analyze all relevant chain configurations, considering a \gls{qpu} with square topology.
 For each case, we apply the methodology outlined for the three-qubit chain.
-Specifically, focusing on one layer at a time, we use the equivalence test to demonstrate the equivalence between two functions of fidelities, denoted as $F^L_1$ and $F^L_2$, respectively.
-This approach enables us to prove the equivalence—and derive a direct connection—between the fidelity product measurable via \gls{mlcb}, $F^B_2 F^G_2$, and the ratios of unlearnable fidelities, $F^B_1/ F^G_1$.
+Specifically, focusing on one layer at a time, we use the equivalence test to demonstrate the equivalence between two functions of eigenvalues, denoted as $F^L_1$ and $F^L_2$, respectively.
+This approach enables us to prove the equivalence—and derive a direct connection—between the eigenvalue product measurable via \gls{mlcb}, $F^B_2 F^G_2$, and the ratios of unlearnable eigenvalues, $F^B_1/ F^G_1$.
 The results for all chain configurations are summarized in Tables \ref{tab:4qo}-\ref{tab:4qc}.

 It is important to note that the reported $\vec\Sigma^L$ and $\vec{F}^L$ are not unique, as alternative choices for these quantities can still satisfy Eq.~\eqref{eq:F_L}.
 An interesting open question concerns the optimization of the choice of $\vec\Sigma^L$ and $\vec{F}^L$, with the goal of minimizing the number of components in each vector for a given chain.
-While this optimization does not affect the learnability of fidelities and is thus beyond the scope of this paper, it can be beneficial when implementing the characterization procedure in practice.
-For instance, in the four-qubit closed chain analyzed in Table~\ref{tab:4qc}, connecting $c_4 = f^B_{IXXX} f^G_{ZXYY} f^B_{IYYX} f^G_{ZYXY}$ to the simple fidelity ratio $\mu_q^{(BG)}$ requires considering a total of $28$ learnable (products of) fidelities.
+While this optimization does not affect the learnability of eigenvalues and is thus beyond the scope of this paper, it can be beneficial when implementing the characterization procedure in practice.
+For instance, in the four-qubit closed chain analyzed in Table~\ref{tab:4qc}, connecting $c_4 = f^B_{IXXX} f^G_{ZXYY} f^B_{IYYX} f^G_{ZYXY}$ to the simple eigenvalue ratio $\mu_q^{(BG)}$ requires considering a total of $28$ learnable (products of) eigenvalues.
 Reducing this number could streamline the analyses and make them more robust with respect to the spread of statistical uncertainties.